 Furlough Fridays behind them, more than 171,000 public school students head back to school this week to face new challenges as No Child Left Behind proficiency goals rise, the race kicks off to keep more schools from facing federal sanctions and teachers begin major curriculum shifts to follow national standards.

-WHAT'S NEW THIS FALL» Furlough days: None for students, who lost 17 school days last year.
+» Furlough days: None for students, who lost 17 school days last year.
 Teachers have six or 10 furlough days, all on previously scheduled noninstructional days.

 And they are looking forward to no longer having to teach around furlough days, which forced them last year to cram lessons into shorter periods, scale back on other activities, like art instruction or review lessons after long weekends.